 This way you will save lots of money and nature also.

--Soap over 5%: Soap clogs the fibres of the menstrual pads, in over 5% concentration it will not rinse completely from the fibres of the cloth sanitary pads.
-Soap is used to reduce the surface tension of the water and help the water penetrate thru fibres.
+Soap clogs the fibers of the menstrual pads, in over 5% concentration it will not rinse completely from the fibers of the cloth sanitary pads.
+Soap is used to reduce the surface tension of the water and help the water penetrate thru fibers.

 When it is time to change the cloth pad or just remove it from your underwear.
 Rinse it with cold water immediately.
 Rinse it thoroughly, if you are at the home, place it to dry so that you can machine wash them later.